Prapulla1359/mortgage-calculator/README.md

 In reacting to the design, modifications were made to it's living component.

-1. Template Driven Approach to build the template as there are only few fields present to perform calculation.
+#### 1.Template Driven Approach to build the template as there are only few fields present to perform calculation.

-2. Formulas used for Calculation
+#### 2.Formulas used for Calculation

 	a) LoanAmount = Mortgage Amount - Deposit Amount
 	b) Monthly Interest Rate based on Payment Frequency